-It is with great please that I welcome all students to the Mohammad Bin Rashid School of Government (MBRSG).
-The School provides a vibrant and engaging academic environment and a positive student experience which will enable our students to develop and fulfill their learning potential.
-MBRSG is in a unique position, given its close ties with government, to support the vision of the UAE and its leaders.
-Together, we will endeavor to prepare, inspire, qualify and empower our graduates to become tomorrow's leaders and to strengthen government capacity in the UAE and the Arab world.
+It is with great pleasure that I welcome all students to the Mohammed Bin Rashid School of Government (MBR School of Government).
+Since 2005, graduate study has been an integral part of MBR School of Government.
+The School an engaging academic environment and a positive student experience which enables our students to develop and fulfill their learning potential.
+MBR School of Government is in a unique position, given its close ties with government, to support the vision of the UAE and its leaders.
+We are committed to the success of our students.
+We attest that the critical analysis and research skills developed and enhanced during graduate study are critical for career success within various professional contexts in both the public and private sector.
+Together, we will endeavor to prepare, inspire, qualify, and empower our graduates to become tomorrow's leaders and to strengthen government capacity in the UAE and the Arab world.